SkylineCommunications/dataminer-docs/connector-help/connector_help/Microsoft Azure.md

 The resource type elements will be created under the view of the resource group they belong to.

-On the **Elements Configuration** subpage, you can also define the **Default Polling Frequency**,and enable or disablethe **automatic creation** of new resource type elements added to the table.
+On the **Elements Configuration** subpage, you can also define the **Default Polling Frequency**, and enable or disable the **automatic creation** of new resource type elements added to the table.
 These parameters will not affect the resource type elements that are already present in the table.
 This page also contains two buttons to enable and disable the creation of all resource type elements in the table.

 ### Polling Frequency Configuration